portworx/pds-api-go-client/pds/v1alpha/docs/DeploymentsApi.md

 func main() {
     id := "id_example" // string | Project ID (must be valid UUID)
-    sortBy := "sortBy_example" // string | A given Deployment attribute to sort results by (one of: id, cluster_name) (optional) id2 := "id_example" // string | Filter results by Deployment id (optional)
-    clusterName := "clusterName_example" // string | Filter results by Deployment cluster_name (optional)
-    dataServiceId := "dataServiceId_example" // string | Filter results by Deployment data_service_id (optional)
+    sortBy := "sortBy_example" // string | A given Deployment attribute to sort results by (one of: id, cluster_name) (optional) limit := "limit_example" // string | Maximum number of rows to return (could be less) (optional) continuation := "continuation_example" // string | Use a token returned by a previous query to continue listing with the next batch of rows (optional) id2 := "id_example" // string | Filter results by Deployment id (optional) clusterName := "clusterName_example" // string | Filter results by Deployment cluster_name (optional) dataServiceId := "dataServiceId_example" // string | Filter results by Deployment data_service_id (optional)